 6.2.5 Unencumbered Personnel.
-All persons assigned by the Contractor to perform services for PEBA under this Contract, whether they are employees, agents, Subcontractors, or principals of the Contractor, will not be subject to any employment contract or restrictive covenant provisions which would preclude those persons from performing the same or similar services for PEBA after the termination of this Contract, either as an employee, an independent contractor, or an employee, agent, Subcontractor or principal of another contractor with the State.
-If the Contractor provides PEBA with the services of any person subject to a restrictive covenant or contractual provision in violation of this provision, any such restrictive covenant or contractual provision will be void and unenforceable, and the Contractor will pay PEBA and any person involved all of its expenses, including attorneys’ fees, caused by attempts to enforce such provisions.
+All persons assigned by the Contractor to perform services for PEBA under this Contract, whether they are employees, agents, Subcontractors, or principals of the Contractor, to the Contractor’s knowledge, will not be subject to any employment contract or restrictive covenant provisions which would preclude those persons from performing the same or similar services for PEBA after the termination of this Contract, either as an employee, an independent contractor, or an employee, agent, Subcontractor or principal of another contractor with the State.

 6.2.6 Assignment, Novation, and Change of Name, Identity or Structure.

-(a) Contractor will not assign this contract, or its rights, obligations, or any other interest arising from this contract, or delegate any of its performance obligations, without the express written consent of the Procurement Officer.
+(a) Neither party will assign this contract, or its rights, obligations, or any other interest arising from this contract, or delegate any of its performance obligations, without the express written consent of the other party; with the exception of an assignment to a company with which Contractor is merged, consolidated or acquired, or which acquires all or substantially all of the assets of Contractor, provided that the acquiring party accepts in writing Contractor’s obligations hereunder.
 The foregoing restriction does not apply to a transfer that occurs by operation of law (e.g., bankruptcy; corporate reorganizations and consolidations, but not including partial asset sales).
 Notwithstanding the foregoing, Contractor may assign monies receivable under the contract provided that the state will have no obligation to make payment to an assignee until thirty (30) days after Contractor (not the assignee) has provided the Procurement Officer with (i) proof of the assignment, (ii) the identity (by contract number) of the specific state contract to which the assignment applies, and (iii) the name of the assignee and the exact address or account information to which assigned payments should be made.

 6.3.1 Payment Types and Fixed-Fees.
 The parties will recognize the following (5) types of payments for this Contract:

-(a) Payments for BAS System License Fees
+(a) Payments for BAS System term License Fees

-These payments are for Contractor’s license fees for the Licensed Programs.
+These payments are for Contractor’s term license fees for the Licensed Programs.